-MAP-General 36 hour degree program
+MAP-General 37hour degree program

 PSYC 5310 Ethical and Professional Issues in Psychology and Counseling 3

 PSYC 5312 Psychological Perspectives on Marriage, the Family and Children 3

 PSYC 5330 Psychology of Learning 3

 PSYC 5332 Social Psychology or PSYC 5360 Cultural Psychology 3

 PSYC 5353 Physiological Psychology 3

 PSYC 6301 Principles of Human Development 3

 PSYC 6302 Measurement and Appraisal 3

 PSYC 6310 Clinical Psychopathology 3

 PSYC 6320 Research Techniques and Procedures 3

 PSYC 6324 Research Seminar 3

 PSYC Elective 3

+PSYC 6199 Thesis Defense 1

-Total Hours 36
+Total Hours 37

 - 1. The student must have an official degree plan on file with the Office of the Registrar - 2.
 The student must be fully admitted to the program or have departmental approval prior to taking any course work. - 3.
 The student must be admitted to candidacy (achieving at least 18 credit hours with a minimum GPA of 3.0) in order to receive the MAP. - 4.
-The student must complete a minimum of thirty-six (36) graduate hours.
+The student must complete a minimum of thirty-seven (37) graduate hours.
 These courses must have been completed with a quality point average of 3.00 on a four-point scale with no grade less than "C" and with fifteen (15) semester hours at the 6000-level. - 5.
-The student must receive the recommendation of the Department of Psychology based upon satisfactory completion of a comprehensive oral examination. - 6.
-The student must complete a Written Comprehensive Examination (i.e. the ETS Major Field Test in Psychology)
+The student must receive the recommendation of the Department of Psychology based upon satisfactory completion of a Master's thesis. - 6.
+The student must complete a computer-based comprehensive examination (i.e. the ETS Major Field Test in Psychology)